Staff and Board of Directors

 Joan Ewer Thorndike

 Joan is a flower farmer originally from Santiago, Chile.
-Her farm is Le Mera Gardens, now a part of Fry Family Farm.
-She has just completed her fifteenth year growing and selling certified organic commercial cut flowers to Rogue Valley florists, bridal parties, private homes, restaurants, designers and guest accommodations.
-She serves on the board of directors of the Association of Specialty Cut Flower Growers.
-She is the mother of two daughters who grew up knowing what a compost pile is, how to eat close to the land and loving all flowers.
-In the wintertime, Joan coaches 6 year olds on Mount Ashland to ski well and love the snow.
+Her farm is Le Mera Gardens which is a part of Fry Family Farm, the Rogue Valley’s largest certified organic farm.
+For the past 21 years Joan has been farming and selling seasonal fresh flowers to Rogue Valley florists, do-it-yourself bridal parties, homes, restaurants & cafés, floral designers and lodging establishments.
+She has served on the board of directors of Rogue Valley Farm to School since its inception.
+She is the mother of two girls who grew up knowing what a compost pile is made of, how to eat close to the land, and to love farm grown flowers.

 David Tourzan has taught middle school math and science for 15 years, with an emphasis on environmental education and project-based learning.
 He was a co-founder of the Outdoor Discovery Program at Talent Elementary, and has volunteered for years with KS Wild and RVF2S, as well other community events.
 As a teacher, David has extensive contacts with local environmental groups and has collaborated with Lomakatsi, Coyote Trails, Bear Creek Watershed Education Partners, SOU, OSU Extension Service, RVCOG, Jefferson Nature Center, and Kids Unlimited.
-As a business owner, David co-founded Rising Phoenix Biofuels, Oregon's first biodiesel station, which still sells only locally recycled cooking oil converted into ASTM-certified biodiesel.
-As a father, David coaches both his sons soccer teams and involves his family in stream monitoring, watershed enhancement, and environmental projects that are both fun and educational.
+As a business owner, David co-founded Rising Phoenix Biofuels.
+As a father, David coaches both his son's soccer teams and involves his family in stream monitoring, watershed enhancement, and environmental projects that are both fun and educational.
 Say hi to the whole Tourzan crew up in the snow, biking the trails, or at the next community event.